Why and How Speaking in the Language of Photography - Part 1

-The Photographic Writing Has Its Own Language
+Photographic Writing Has Its Own Language

-For me, the photographic language can be broken down into four very distinct points.
+From my experience, I have come to believe that the photographic language can be broken down into four very distinct points.

 The knowledge of the photographic language is not enough.